-I wish I had a thermometer.
-Not for Covid but for angling research.
+I wish I had a thermometer, not for Covid testing, but for angling research.
 Even after a long hot shower and a hot meal, I still had major chills.
 I wondered: how much does a winter steelhead angler's body temp drop after wading in 36 degree water for 7 hours?
 I put on my down jacket, wrapped the comforter around me, and spent the next few hours tying flies.

 I've never lost so many flies in my life!
 Good call, throwing the vise and some materials into my bag last minute.
 I'm accustomed to losing 1-2 flies a day.
 But these unknown murky waters filled with sharp ledges, jagged rocks, and hidden debris had claimed more than a dozen of my favorite flies over the past two days.

 Before hitting the sack, I checked the forecast and the latest flows.
-It called for precipitation throughout the night and for some reason, the gauge wasn't updated.
-It still showed the same flow from this morning.
+It called for precipitation throughout the night and for some odd reason, the flow gauge wasn't updated.
+It still showed the same data from this morning.
 Guess I'll have to see how things look in the morning....

 December 21, 2020

 A steady rain overnight had caused the river to come up.
-The USGS gauge still wasn't working but my guess was that it had risen at least 200 cfs.
+The USGS gauge still wasn't working but my guess was that it had risen at least a few hundred cfs.
 It was bitterly cold and with a storm headed this way, today would probably be my last day of fishing.